About

 Of course, for other important information, be sure to check out the FAQ and Credits pages.

-Finally, Cosma also uses a “embedded and distributed” Documentation approach.
+Finally, Cosma uses a “embedded and distributed” Documentation approach.
 There are passages and footnotes about the project distributed across the pages on this site in the context where they are relevant.
 In addition, they are also gathered together in one place on the Notes page, so that page is a cumulative and evolving collection of clippings about the history, theory and structure of Cosma.

 Thank you for your interest, and please share Cosma with your friends!
 It is free, and there is something for everybody.
 There is far more to see and do than anyone can see in a single visit, and more things are added all of the time, so visit often and wander the Web!